hubiquitus-old/hubiquitus/docs/Reference.md

 > TODO : insert state diagram and explanations ; explain the interceptors

-#### Inversion of Control

-In order to allow a dynamic topology of actors accross hosts and network, each actor only knowns the *names* of the other actors it needs to talk with: it doesn't know their *addresses*.

-To enable them to communicate, Hubiquitus dynamically wire their inboxes through a kind of *directory service* to which  each actor registers so that the address of its inbox can be resolved on demand at runtime.

-This service take the form of a particular kind of actor called a ***tracker***.
-Each time an actor registers or unregisters to a tracker, this tracker will update its dictionary of peers.

-Like any other actor, a tracker can register itself to other trackers so that an address can be resolved accross multiple trackers.
-This mechanism allows federating multiple groups of actors together.

-> TO COME HERE: schema of the principles explained above ; links to the code

-#### Transport adapters

-Neurons in a brain are connected through synapses. hActors are connected together through **transort adapters**.
-Adapters are network endpoints that allow hActors to receive and send messages.

-Hubiquitus provides a wide range of adapters that implement various network protocols:

-* Raw TCP
-* **HTML5 Web Socket**
-* XHR Polling

-> TODO : reconsider this section

-#### Message serializers

-> TO BE DESCRIBED

 ### Topology of actors

 The caracteritics of each actor are described using a set of mandatory and optional properties that the Hubiquitus framework needs to be aware of in order to make it run properly.

 Each actor stores these properties in a JavaScript object that we call a **topology**.

 The examples below use a JSON representation of this object to make them better understandable to the reader of this guide.